cf-convention/cf-convention.github.io/discussion.md

 Before the CF community migrated to GitHub, general and standard-name discussion took place on the [cf-metadata mailing list][archives], and enhancements to the conventions were proposed on the [CF Metadata Trac](Data/trac.html) site.

 * cf-metadata mailing list archive [copy on GitHub][archives] or [original at NCAR][NCAR_archives] (until December 2019)
-* To see a list of resolved proposals (accepted or rejected) for standard names from March 2011 onwards, click "Inactive" in the [CEDA vocabulary editor][vocab_editor]
 * [CF Metadata Trac](Data/trac.html) (until July 2018)
 * [About CF Metadata Trac][about]